 For all our intelligence and technology, for all the material security, for all the offerings of science, I beg the question- is this it?

 Is this all there is to being alive?

-I don´t discount that those things are true and that there is joy in getting together with friends and family and eating together- of course!
+I don’t discount that there is joy in getting together with friends and family and eating together.
+Of course!
 This is part of the fundamental human experience, something that connects us to the ancients, to our roots.

-It precisely these things that satisfy us, that fill us up on the inside, that make it seems that its all worthwhile, that there is a point to everything.
+It is precisely these things that satisfy us, that fill us up on the inside, that make it seems that it’s all worthwhile, that there is a point to everything.
 They are moments where we are connected to our shared humanity.

 But my question is, why do these moments feel so sparse in our everyday lives?
 These moments of deep contentedness to ourselves, and each other and dare I say it, the world.